dbertak/sport_scheduler_bot/README.md

 ## Dependencies

-List of external python libraries:
+List of python libraries:

-dataclasses
+- dataclasses
-datetime
+- datetime
-json
+- json
-logging
+- logging
-python-telegram-bot
+- python-telegram-bot
-pytz
+- pytz

 ## How to start